Viton® Seal

 Thermal Degradation

-Description: The seal may exhibit radial cracks located on the highest temperature surfaces.
+Description: The o-ring or seal may exhibit radial cracks located on the highest temperature surfaces.
 In addition, certain elastomers may exhibit signs of softening-a shiny surface as a result of excessive temperatures.

 Contributing Factors: Elastomer thermal properties.
 Excessive temperature excursions or cycling.